harikrishnan-kp/Learn-C/C build process.md

 # Building a C program
-As C is a mid-level language, it need to convert into low level binary code so that the program can be run on our machine. **Build** is the process of converting high level language to executable binary file. tools used in this process named as build **tool chain**. eg : **GCC**, **MINGW**
+As C is a mid-level language, it need to convert into low level binary code so that the program can be run on our machine. **Build** is the process of converting high level language to executable binary file. this process required a set of tools commonly named as build **tool chain**. eg : **GCC**, **MINGW**

 a typical tool chain includes
 * Preprocessor